Signal Processing Based Deep Learning for Blind Symbol Decoding and Modulation Classification: Dual Path Network (DPN)

 DPN is trained using stochastic gradient descent.
 The labeled data used in training consists of received signals $\b{y}$ along with their corresponding values $f_0$, $\b{z}_1$, $\b{z}_2$, $t_0$, $\tau$, and $M$, where $\b{z}_1$ is the noise free received signal

 and $\b{z}_2$ is the noise free and equalized signal

 Since, we are including the values of $f_0$, $\b{z}_1$, $\b{z}_2$, the reconstruction stages are trained in a supervised manner.
-To evaluate the feasibility of unsupervised training for blind decoding similar to~\cite{hanna_asilomar_2017,oshea_radio_2016,shang_dive_2020,yashashwi_learnable_2018}, we consider an unsupervised alternative architecture as discussed later in Section~\ref{subsec:alternative_arch}.
+To evaluate the feasibility omitting the signal ground truth in blind decoding similar to~\mbox{\cite{hanna_asilomar_2017,oshea_radio_2016,shang_dive_2020,yashashwi_learnable_2018}}, we consider an unsupervised-reconstruction alternative architecture as discussed later in Section~{\ref{subsec:alternative_arch}}.
 Other choices of the training data are possible.
 For instance, instead of using $\b{z}_1$ and $\b{z}_2$, we could have designed a low pass filter $\b{w}_1$ and an equalization filter $\b{w}_2$ and used them for training.
 Since there are many possible ways to design these filters, instead of forcing the network to a specific design, we opted for only including the desired outputs $\b{z}_1$ and $\b{z}_2$ in the training.
 Also instead of using $f_0$ for training, we could have used a reference signal with no offset similar to what we did in our prior work~\cite{hanna_combining_2020}, but explicitly using $f_0$ was found to provide a better reconstruction.
-Since we are providing the ground truth along the signal path, gradients were prevented from propagating along the signal path according to the gradient stops shown in Fig.~\ref{fig:dualPath}.
+Since we are providing the ground truth along the signal path, and to avoid confusing the estimation networks, gradients were prevented from propagating along the signal path according to the gradient stops shown in Fig.~\ref{fig:dualPath}.